Interior evolution of regular Schwarzschild black holes: Singularity resolution and final remarks.

 while still preserving horizon differentiability, as illustrated in Fig.~\ref{fig3}.
 This model fully captures the transition from quasi-extremal to regular configurations, providing a detailed description of regular BH formation with high resolution.
 Conversely, the reverse transition, from regular to quasi-extremal, necessarily entails a violation of the null convergence condition~\eqref{NCC2}, and can be obtained simply by interchanging $\alpha\leftrightarrow\beta$ in Eq.~\eqref{conditions}.
 Moreover, the model also reproduces the formation of Schwarzschild's singularity with remarkable clarity, which follow directly by setting $\beta_i=-1$ for some $i$ in Eq.~\eqref{conditions}.
 Finally, one may introduce a second resolution: avoiding the threshold $n_i(v)=2$ through a bounce during collapse~\cite{BenAchour:2020gon}, a process that again requires violation of the null convergence condition.
 This scenario can be modeled by

 with $\alpha_i\gtrsim\beta_i\gg\,1$.
 While the first model in Eq.~\eqref{n2(t)} circumvent the need for weak cosmic censorship, the second model in~\eqref{bounce} instead reinterprets the event horizon as a boundary that conceals a transient violation of the null convergence condition, a process essential for realizing a non-singular configuration.

 Finally, we stress, following Ref.~\cite{Borissova:2025msp}, that evolving inner horizons need not always coincide with Cauchy horizons.
-In contrast, our model shows that the inner horizon $h_c(v)$, despite its dynamical evolution, is indeed a Cauchy horizon.
-This conclusion follows directly from the Penrose singularity theorem: since a trapped surface exists at $r=h$ and the null convergence condition holds throughout the kinematical process, the single inner horizon $h_c(v)$ must be a Cauchy horizon to evade the theorem.
-However, it is expected that under generic perturbations the inner horizon becomes unstable~\cite{Carballo-Rubio:2024dca}.
-We wish to conclude by emphasizing that the existence of a regular BH as the final outcome of collapse is only possible if the collapsing configuration successfully avoids singularities throughout its formation.
+In contrast, our model shows that the inner horizon $h_c(v)$, {although time dependent, remains a genuine Cauchy horizon as long as the configuration is nonsingular, that is, for $n(v)>2$.} This conclusion follows directly from the Penrose singularity theorem: since a trapped surface exists at $r=h$ and the null convergence condition holds throughout the kinematical process, the single inner horizon $h_c(v)$ must be a Cauchy horizon to evade the theorem. {If a regularization mechanism such as that in Eq.~\eqref{n2(t)} is imposed, the inner horizon is expected to become unstable under generic perturbations~\cite{Penrose:1968,Poisson:1989zz,Ori:1991zz,Carballo-Rubio:2018pmi,Carballo-Rubio:2021bpr,Carballo-Rubio:2024dca}.
+Nevertheless, we emphasize that the emergence of singularities is established without any perturbative analysis.} We wish to conclude by emphasizing that the existence of a regular BH as the final outcome of collapse is only possible if the collapsing configuration successfully avoids singularities throughout its formation.
 This requirement inevitably constrains the process and, as demonstrated by Eqs.~\eqref{order} and~\eqref{order2}, may be far more restrictive than anticipated.
 Exploring how such constraints manifest in more realistic scenarios, such as rotational collapse, could not only clarify the precise conditions for singularity resolution but also shed light on the fundamental interplay between geometry, energy conditions, and cosmic censorship.